Iodine in biology: Other functions

 Iodine and thyroxine have also been shown to stimulate the spectacular apoptosis of the cells of the larval gills, tail and fins during metamorphosis in amphibians, as well as the transformation of their nervous system from that of the aquatic, herbivorous tadpole into that of the terrestrial, carnivorous adult.
 The frog species Xenopus laevis has proven to be an ideal model organism for experimental study of the mechanisms of apoptosis and the role of iodine in developmental biology.

 Invertebrate functions

 It is believed that thyroid hormones evolved in the Urbilaterian well before the development of the thyroid itself and molluscs, echinoderms, cephalochordates and ascidians all use such hormones.
 Cnidarians also respond to Thyroid hormone despite being parahoxozoans rather than bilaterians.

-Insects use hormones similar to thyroid hormone using iodine.
+Insects can metabolise iodine.
+In addition, thyroid hormones can affect insect development, physiology, and life history.
+Some of their effects mimic those of two major hormones regulating insect metamorphosis, juvenile hormone and 20-hydroxyecdysone.

 Phosphorylated tyrosines created with tyrosine kinases are fundamental signalling molecules in all animals and in choanoflagellates.